Skip to main content

 (b) A single petition involving personal property may cover more than 1 assessed parcel of personal property located on the same real property parcel within a single assessing unit.

-(c) A single petition involving personal property may cover personal property located on different real property parcels if the property is assessed as 1 assessment and is located within a single assessing unit.
+(c) A single petition involving personal property may cover personal property located on different real property parcels if the personal property is assessed as 1 assessed parcel of personal property and is located within a single assessing unit.

-(d) A single petition may include both real and personal property, if the personal property is located on the real property parcel or parcels at issue within a single assessing unit.
+(d) A single petition may include both real and personal property, if the personal property is located on the real property parcels at issue within a single assessing unit.

-(3) Each petition shall contain all of the following information:
+(3) Each petition must contain all of the following information:

 (b) The name of the opposing party or parties.

-(c) A description of the matter in controversy, including the type of tax, the year or years involved, and, in a property tax appeal, all of the following information:
+(c) A description of the matter in controversy, including the type of tax, the years involved, and all of the following information, if applicable:

 (A) True cash value.